Cappadocia Ephesus Classical Greece tour covers the most important places of Turkey and Greece.

-After breakfast full day visit Istanbul.
+After breakfast full day to visit Istanbul.
 We begin our tour from the most unexpectedly romantic attraction, the Basilica Cistern, offering an insight into the complicated system that once brought drinking water into Istanbul from Thrace (an area of the south-east Balkans now constituting Turkish land n the European mainland, and a chunk of Bulgaria).
 Constructed in the sixth century and then forgotten for centuries, the cistern that once stored the water has been fitted with lights and music.

 Next, we visit the Blue Mosque, which owes its name to the exquisite tiles adorning its interior.
 Dating from the 17th century, it is the only imperial Mosque with six minarets.
 The Hippodrome, the stadium of ancient Byzantium, held 100.000 spectators and featured objects from all corners of the empire.